 Grilled Haloumi Cheese or Feta with nuts seeds, mixed rice and green salads is a perfect meat free meal.

 Avocados or mushrooms on toast

-Plain traditional dinners like chicken or fish, kumara and steamed green veges or green salads in summer.
+I recommend plain traditional dinners like vegetarian stews, without too much spices, or plain grilled chicken or fish, with boiled kumara and steamed green veges (or green salads in summer).
 Grass fed Steak once in a while, if you are not on a detox.

-Pottage Soups – easy to make “everything” thick soups in one pot and store portions in freezer so you dont have to cook another day.
+Pottage Soups – easy to make “everything” thick soups in one pot and store portions in freezer so you don’t have to cook every day.